 Ｋ Ｊ Ｗ

-For fiscal 2015, jointly with our transportation contractors, we carried out a year-long awareness-raising initiative to promote safe driving.
-It included patrols to check whether drivers carried the Yellow Card (see note 1), and programs to raise awareness of products characteristics that should be kept in mind during transportation.
+For fiscal 2016, jointly with our transportation contractors, we carried out a year-long awareness-raising initiative to promote safe driving.
+It included patrols to check whether drivers carried the Yellow Card (see note 1), and programs to raise safety awareness on the premises through safety behavior checks at the time of in-plant loading work.
 In addition, we monitored the status of legal compliance checks of mobile tanks, and held transport accident emergency reporting drills based on specific scenarios.
 A simulated training on emergency handling of poisonous materials was held at the Takasago Plant.
-All these activities have contributed to make staff members confident with the actions to be taken in the event of accidents, and on quick reporting to prevent the worsened emergency situations.
+All these activities have contributed to making staff members confident with the actions to be taken in the event of accidents, and on quick reporting to prevent worsened emergency situations.